leap71/leap71.github.io/coding-for-engineers/15-computational-geometry-part3.md

 So, now we know everything we need to actually build a cube.
 As you may have guessed, the orientation of our face is now exactly right, because the bottom of our cube should be facing, well, downwards.
 By the way, the `AddQuad` function has a nice `bFlip` parameter you can use to flip the order around.
 This is sometimes easier than having to reorder vertices manually.
 You can then add all sides in the same way, but flip around the ones on the opposite side.

-So let's add the missing vertices for our elongated cube, a total of eight.
+So let's add the missing vertices for our box, a total of eight.

 ```c#
 Vector3[] avec =